 Here’s a bit of background.

-TetraScience pioneered the concept of the Intermediate Data Schema as a stepping stone toward the Allotrope model, customers' internal data standards, or customized data views—hence the term “intermediate.”
-While we initially aimed to adopt Allotrope Data Format (ADF) standards, such as HDF5 or RDF, two main challenges prevented this:
+TetraScience pioneered the concept of the Intermediate Data Schema as a stepping stone to any pre-defined or future model or standard such as: Allotrope models, customers' internal data standards, or customized data views—hence the term “intermediate.”
+While we initially aimed to adopt Allotrope Data Format (ADF) standards, such as HDF5 or RDF, two main challenges prevented this, and we fell back to “Intermediate Data Schema” as a way to provide immediate value to our customers.
+These two challenges were

-• Format complexity: We advocated for simplifications, but these efforts did not gain traction.
+- Format complexity: We advocated for simplifications, but these efforts did not gain traction.

-Over the past few years, Allotrope has incorporated JSON schema into the ASM, allowing TetraScience to programmatically map IDS to ASM, simplifying the transformation.
+Over the past few years, Allotrope has incorporated JSON schema into the ASM, allowing TetraScience to programmatically map IDS to ASM, greatly simplifying the transformation.

-• Scalable infrastructure: Access the world’s largest, fastest-growing, purpose-built library of components for data replatforming and engineering
+- Scalable infrastructure: Access the world’s largest, fastest-growing, purpose-built library of components for data replatforming and engineering

-• Advanced querying capabilities: Query ASM data within the lakehouse architecture using analytics and AI compute engines, such as Snowflake or Databricks.
+- Advanced querying capabilities: Query ASM data within the lakehouse architecture using analytics and AI compute engines, such as Snowflake or Databricks.

-• High flexibility: Choose IDS or ASM for downstream applications based on use-case requirements.
+- High flexibility: Choose IDS or ASM for downstream applications based on use-case requirements.

 Conclusion